TobiaszBr/Workshop_Client_Manager/README.md

 ### Django localhost and database with data
-- create a virtual environment based on requirements.txt file.
+- Create and activate a virtual environment based on requirements.txt file.
-You can run `pip install -r requirements.txt` command at terminal
+Go to Car_owners directory and run `pip install -r requirements.txt` command at terminal
 - Copy the following DB_PASSWORD : `"uzRRPett4YE67WC6Bn9C"`
-and paste it at `dev_settings.py` (or `prod_settings.py`) instead of `config("DB_PASSWORD"),`
+and paste it at `dev_settings.py` (or `prod_settings.py`) instead of `config("DB_PASSWORD")`
-- At terminal go to Car_owners directory and run `python manage.py runserver`
+- Finally, at terminal run `python manage.py runserver`

 ### Docker and empty database